atlasland/atlas/error/readme.md

 ## Usage

-The module provides a set of standard errors to be used in Atlas applications.
-It also provides a `BaseError` class that can be extended to implement your custom errors.
+The module provides a `BaseError` class that can be extended to implement your custom errors.

 ## Custom Errors